nirmata/kube-vault-client/README.md

 ## Approach

-**kube-vault-client** focus only on retrieving secrets from Vault.
-It is designed to be minimal (which is always great for security!) but complete.
-This allows concerns (and access permissions) for operating Vault to be cleanly separated from the concerns of accessing secrets.
+**kube-vault-client** focuses on retrieving secrets from Vault.
+It is designed to be minimal, which is always great for security, but complete.
+This allows concernns for operating Vault to be cleanly separated from the concerns of accessing secrets.

 The design of **kube-vault-client** was heavily inspired by [kube-vault-auth-init] (https://github.com/WealthWizardsEngineering/kube-vault-auth-init).
 However, **kube-vault-client** does not require a separate AppRole, provides flexible options to map secrets, and provides status and error reporting for use as an Kuberneres init container.